meese-enterprises/gitbook-action/docs-src/README.md

 + About PDF/EPUB/MOBI

-  + How to build pdf ?
+  + How to build PDF?
     + Add `gitbook_pdf: true`
       + You can choose `gitbook_pdf_dir` and `gitbook_pdf_name`
       + [Detail](https://zanderzhao.github.io/gitbook-action/#gitbooksetting)